Trxade Group, Inc. (OTCMKTS:TRXD) Files An 8-K Regulation FD Disclosure - Market Exclusive

 Item 7.01 Regulation FD Disclosure.

-Trxade Group, Inc.’s (the “Company’s”, “we” and “our”) Chief Executive Officer, Suren Ajjarapu, will provide an overview of the business model and growth initiatives of the Company, via a virtual presentation, which will be held on Wednesday, June 24, 2020 at 11:30 a.m.
+As previously disclosed in the press release filed by the Company on June 15, 2020, and the Current Report on Form 8-K filed by the Company on June 17, 2020, the Company’s Chief Executive Officer, Suren Ajjarapu, will provide an overview of the business model and growth initiatives of the Company, via a virtual presentation, which will be held on Wednesday, June 24, 2020 at 11:30 a.m.
 Eastern time.

 The webinar will be accompanied by a presentation (a copy of which is incorporated by reference as Exhibit 99.2 hereto) and will be followed by a question and answer session, which can be accessed via the webcast link or dial-in numbers below.

-On June 15, 2020, the Company issued a press release providing information regarding the virtual presentation described above, a copy of which is included herewith as Exhibit 99.1.
+On June 23, 2020, the Company issued a press release providing information regarding the virtual presentation described above and the inclusion of the Company’s common stock in the Russell MicroCap Index (according to a preliminary list of additions published June 5, 2020), a copy of which is included herewith as Exhibit 99.1.

 The information responsive to Item 7.01 of this Form 8-K and Exhibits 99.1 and 99.2, attached hereto, shall not be deemed “filed” for purposes of Section 18 of the Securities Exchange Act of 1934, as amended (the “Exchange Act”) or otherwise subject to the liabilities of that section, nor shall they be deemed incorporated by reference in any filing under the Securities Act of 1933, as amended or the Exchange Act, except as expressly set forth by specific reference in such a filing.
 The furnishing of this Report is not intended to constitute a determination by the Company that the information is material or that the dissemination of the information is required by Regulation FD.